I Know Catherine, the Log Lady

 I Know Catherine, the Log Lady is a 2025 American documentary film about the life of actress Catherine Coulson, best known for playing the Log Lady in Twin Peaks.
-The film is produced, edited, and directed by Richard Green.
+The film was produced, edited, and directed by Richard Green.

 Reception

 Kent Hill of Film Threat gave the film a score of 9.5 out of 10 and wrote that it "takes us into the final days, even hours, of Coulson's life as she struggles to prepare for the end and her return to Lynch's weird television world.
 As with most portraits of an exploratory nature, audiences come to discover that there is so much more to the log lady than meets the eye."